UpulieHan/MSS-Demo/README.md

-# A demo to illustrate the use of MSS, a library used to capture the screen periodically either as an image or a video
+# A demo to illustrate the use of MSS, a python library used to capture the screen periodically either as an image or a video

 ### to Use,
 ### 1. upload the MSS_Demo.ipynb file next to your file (as siblings)